Mikenna McManus: International career

 McManus has been invited to train with the United States under-18 team.

 Style of play

-A versatile defender, McManus is capable of playing at center back, left back, and in positions higher up the field.
+McManus is capable of playing at center back, left back, and in positions higher up the field.
 She is comfortable in possession and can operate as a playmaker from the backline.
 While naturally right-footed, she is equally capable in using her left foot and uses her ambidexterity to serve up corner kicks in multiple different ways.